top of page

 The Prairie Organics 2022 Virtual Conference also received vital support from the PODF Innovations Fund.
 Check out the presentations here.

-In 2021-2022, the Manitoba Organic Alliance produced a series of podcasts on topics of keen interest to organic producers.
+Between 2021 and 2023, the Manitoba Organic Alliance produced a series of podcasts on topics of keen interest to organic producers.
 Listen to the pods here:

 Carbon Sequestration with guest Kris Nichols from KRIS Systems